-All these facilities are collateralized by title transfer and appear to be net collateralized as a portfolio against a single pool of collateral (no earmarking of particular securities against individual transactions).
+All these facilities are collateralized by title transfer and appear to be net collateralized as a portfolio against a single pool of collateral.

 DWF is a collateral swap in which the bank lends UK gilts by title transfer (but can lend cash) against collateral in the form of eligible securities.
 All deliveries of securities are free of payment.